poetician/arcolinuxd-iso/README.md

 Addendum 07: Borked when changing keybindings from Spectrwm defaults to ArcoLinux defaults.

-Addendum 08: Something is kicking me back to the login screen.
-100% stumped.
-Nothing moving till this gets resolved.
+Addendum 08: Chased down the keybinding(s), sloppy copy paste(s), and glaring oversights that prevented loading.
+It is not advised to tinker with stock keybindings without explicitly releasing them.